heejingithub/chatkit-starter-app-demos/README.md

 Visit `http://localhost:3000` and start chatting.
 Use the prompts on the start screen to verify your workflow connection, then customize the UI or prompt list in [`lib/config.ts`](lib/config.ts) and [`components/ChatKitPanel.tsx`](components/ChatKitPanel.tsx).

-### Optional: Configure credentials from the browser

-Navigate to `http://localhost:3000/setup` to open a client-side configuration screen.
-This page lets you enter your OpenAI API key and ChatKit workflow ID directly in the browser, stores them in `localStorage`, and pre-fills any previously saved values.
-You can clear the stored data, save the credentials for later, or save and immediately return to the main chat interface.
-If you prefer, you can continue managing the same settings through environment variables instead.

 ### 5. Deploy your app